 Campbell Student Union 311

 The dean of students works closely with students and student groups to further their intellectual, emotional, and social development.
-The dean of students serves as an advocate for the rights of students; offers individual student support; provides programs, services, and co-curricular opportunities; and contributes to policy development.
+The dean serves as an advocate for the rights of students; offers individual student support; provides programs, services, and co-curricular opportunities; and contributes to policy development.
 The office will assist victims of sexual violence and assault and helps ensure compliance with victim rights under Title IX of the Civil Rights Act.
-The dean convenes a Students of Concern Care Team to respond whenever a student's behavior appears troubled or disturbed, creating cause for concern.
+The dean convenes a Students of Concern Care Team to respond when a student's behavior appears troubled or disturbed and is creating cause for concern.
 The Students of Concern Care Team will investigate reports and determine appropriate action or referral.